krewie/cubiboot/README.md

 If you have questions regarding this fork you can join the [Discord server](https://discord.gg/YtA9aU3BKZ)!

+> [!IMPORTANT]
+> Format your SD card using exFat (Not FAT32).\
+> Currently loading of files is very slow when using FAT32 formatted SD cards.

 ## Installation - [PicoLoader](https://github.com/makeo/PicoLoader)
 1. Download the [```cubiboot_picoloader.uf2```](https://github.com/makeo/cubiboot/releases/latest/download/cubiboot_picoloader.uf2) file
 2. Hold down the button on the RP Pico whilst plugging it into your PC